Chat with us

 4. Folly Beach at sunset (“Folly Glow”)

-Folly Beach at sunset
+Folly Beach

 There’s romance in salt air that you just can’t fake.
 Folly delivers it in spades: sandy toes, tide-chasing, and a sky that blushes at day’s end.
 Walk toward the Washout or the east end for a quieter shoreline, then look to the horizon as the sun slides down.
 If you keep going toward the lighthouse vista (Morris Island), you’ll snag a more secluded, postcard-worthy backdrop.